Tejaaswini28499/Training-Devops/AWS new 2025/Interview questions.md

 ## **3. Advanced RDS Questions**

 1. How do you monitor RDS performance?
-Which CloudWatch metrics are important?
+Which CloudWatch metrics are important?“I monitor RDS using CloudWatch for system metrics like CPU, memory, storage, and I/O. For detailed performance, I enable Enhanced Monitoring and Performance Insights to identify query-level bottlenecks.
+I also stream RDS logs to CloudWatch for analysis and alerting.”
 2. How does RDS handle storage auto-scaling?
 3. How do you troubleshoot an RDS instance running slowly?
 4. What is Aurora Global Database?
 How is it different from Multi-AZ?